 Last Updated on

-This article is written for those who are new to the application.
-If you haven’t already downloaded it, I encourage you to do so, and then work through the following tutorials to create your first macro automation.
+This tutorial is written for those who are new to the application.
+If you haven't already downloaded it, I encourage you to do so, and then work through the following tutorials to create your first macro automation.

 Default Keyboard Maestro Tutorial

 When you first download Keyboard Maestro (KM), you can complete a quick tutorial for creating your first macro.
 (Note, a “macro” is basically made up of one or more actions that constitute an automation, or workflow.)